xbard-C42/AI-driven-semantic-compressor/README.md

 There are still some small bugs, 'shhh, not a doctor'! ;) Good enough to get you there though I hope.
 I may or may not come back to it at all.

+It now works as intended and my work is likely done.
+18:28 16/07/2025.
+It's your's now!